programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 Include the above text or something similar in a new plain text document.
 Once you have done this save the file with a file extension '.md'.
 This is the most popular file extension used for markdown files though others are sometimes used.
 Make sure that it is saved in plain text format in a new folder.
 Sometimes your text editor will default to Rich Text Format.
 You should be able to change this in the preferences or options of your chosen text editor.
 Make sure to name the file and folder with something meaningful.
 This may seem slightly confusing.
 The '.md' file extension lets GitHub (and other software) know that we are using markdown syntax.
 However, we still want to ensure that the encoding of the file is in 'plain text'.
 Once you are setup with a text editor you like then the encoding of documents will not usually be an issue.

 To most effectively use Git to version control it is important to organize projects in folders.
-Git tracks the contents of a folder creating a **repository** for each project.
-A repository is a 'folder' which contains files 'watched' for changes by Git.
+Git tracks the contents of a folder by creating a **repository** in the folder.
+The repository is made up of all the files in the folder that are 'watched' for changes by Git.
 It is best to create one repository for each major project you are working on, i.e., one repository for an article, one for a book, and one for some code you are developing.
-These folders are like the normal folders you would have on your computer for different projects.
+These folders are like the normal folders you would have on your computer for different projects, though the files in the folders have to be deliberately added to the repository in order to be version controlled.

 ### Adding a Document